JupiterOne/node-cdx-bom/README.md

 ## Assumptions

-* You're only interested in generating a BOM for packages you actually use in production--devDeps aren't of interest/in-scope.
+* You're only interested in generating a BOM for packages you actually use in production and `devDependencies` aren't of interest/in-scope.
 These are ignored.
 * node_modules are present (You've run `npm install` or `yarn install` first.)
 * node_modules of all sub-packages of interest are present (if monorepo)
 * deploy/ packages (if any) are out-of-scope, and should be ignored.